jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 example of how to consider yield gaps due to variety choice in the yield gap decomposition framework used here.

-The chunk of code below combines the water-limited yield data retrieved from GYGA based on the GPS coordinates of the surveyed households to the main database containing all field level data.
+The chunk of code below combines the water-limited yield data, retrieved from GYGA based on the GPS coordinates of the surveyed households, and the main database containing all field level data.
 The steps needed to retrieve these data from the GYGA API are shown in a **companion notebook**.
-Note: the water-limited yields presented here are slightly different than those presented in `Silva et al., (2021) <https://doi.org/10.1007/s13593-020-00654-z>`__ due to different criteria used to retrieve these data in the companion script.
+Please note the water-limited yields presented here are slightly different than those presented in `Silva et al., (2021) <https://doi.org/10.1007/s13593-020-00654-z>`__ due to different criteria used to retrieve these data in the companion script.